HomeHealth articlesdepressionWhat Is Obstructive Sleep Apnea?

 How Is Obstructive Sleep Apnea Diagnosed?

-The specialist might perform the following tests if he or she suspects obstructive sleep apnea:
+The specialist might perform the following tests if obstructive sleep apnea is suspected.

-Polysomnogram - This sleep study is performed by connecting you to various machines while you sleep.
+• Polysomnogram - This sleep study is performed by connecting one to various machines while sleeping.
 A polysomnogram measures the activity of various organ systems during sleep, which includes:

 How Is Obstructive Sleep Apnea Treated?